 Drugs and illegal substances.

-It's important to always check the guidelines of your specific airline and the restrictions of the destination country before traveling.
-These rules can vary, so it's wise to prepare well and remove any prohibited items from your checked baggage to avoid problems at the airport.
+It is important to always consult the guidelines of your specific airline and the restrictions of the destination country before traveling.
+These rules can vary, so it is wise to prepare well and remove any prohibited items from your checked baggage to avoid problems at the airport.

 Ole Diepstraten